 There’s Very Little Crime

 Probably the biggest surprise I had in the UAE was the lack of crime.
+Overall, the UAE is a very safe country.
 Friends here would leave their purse, phone or wallet on a table unattended for an hour or two and still find it there when they returned.
 Penalties for violating the laws in the country are severe and strictly enforced.
 Some areas, like traffic laws, seem to be a bit more lax.
 If the posted speed limit is 120 km/h, other signs will say the maximum speed is 140, and yet some are going even faster than that.

 Another big culture difference I saw was men holding hands all over the city.
 My first assumption was incorrect, as homosexuality is illegal in the UAE.
 Men holding hands is commonplace as a simple matter of fraternity.